jackabox/2019.jackwhiting.co.uk/content/posts/2019-08-14-handling-seo-redirects-in-a-laravel-application.md

 slug: handling-seo-redirects-in-a-laravel-application
 date: 2019-08-14 11:00:00
 description: "Most websites will need to manage their redirects at some point.
 For this, we're going to utilise a Spatie package to read redirects from a configuration file and/or a database table."
-tags:
+categories:
-  - laravel
+  - Laravel
-  - seo
+  - SEO
 ---

 In this article, we're going to talk about an easy way to manage our redirects within a Laravel application.
 The following will allow for the storing of redirects in a database (to hook into Nova, or another CRUD system) and also the reading of redirects from a config file.